ChangJoo-Park/website-_/src/docs/development/packages-and-plugins/using-packages.md

 used.
 To ensure your app does not break when a package is updated, we recommend specifying a version range using one of the following formats:

-* Range constraints: Specify a minimum and maximim version.
-For example:
+* Range constraints: Specify a minimum and maximim version. 사용 예:

   ```
   dependencies: